adityaac7/Auction-House-System/README.md

 ---

+## Tech Stack

+- Java 17+
+- JavaFX for the GUI
+- TCP Sockets with Java Object Serialization for networking
+- Used `ScheduledExecutorService`, `ConcurrentHashMap`, and synchronized methods for thread safety
+- Client-Server architecture
+- Manually compiled to JAR files (included in the repo)

+---

+## Key Features

+The system includes three full GUI applications built with JavaFX.
+Everything updates in real-time - countdown timers, item tables, balance displays, and notifications.
+The system handles multiple concurrent connections safely using synchronized methods and concurrent collections.
+I focused on making the interfaces intuitive with color coding and clear feedback.
+The agent application also supports command-line parameters for easier testing.

+---

-## Division of Labor
+## Team & Division of Labor

-We divided the project implementation by component:
+This was a group project with four team members.
+We split the work by component:

-* **Utshab Niraula (Bank Component):** Worked on the entire Bank backend.
-Responsible for implementing the core Bank logic, the thread-safe `BankAccount` class using synchronized methods, and the `BankClientHandler` to manage incoming network connections.
+* **Utshab Niraula (Bank Component):** Implemented the entire Bank backend.
+Responsible for the core Bank logic, the thread-safe `BankAccount` class using synchronized methods, and the `BankClientHandler` to manage incoming network connections.
 Also defined the protocol in `BankMessages`.
-* **Sushant Bogati (Agent Component):** Worked on the Agent logic.
+* **Sushant Bogati (Agent Component):** Developed the Agent logic.
 Built the client-side backend (`Agent.java`) that maintains local state and handles asynchronous notifications (like "OUTBID" or "WINNER") using listener threads.
-Also implemented the `AutomatedAgent` which uses specific strategies like budget management and sniping.
+Also implemented the `AutomatedAgent` with intelligent bidding strategies like budget management and sniping.
 * **Priyash Chandara (Auction House Component):** Worked on the Auction House logic.
 Responsible for the `AuctionHouseServer` and `AuctionItemManager`.
 Implemented the logic to auto-detect the machine's public IP address to solve lab network connectivity issues and handled the 30-second countdown timers for items.
-* **Aditya Chauhan (GUI & Frontend):** Worked on the Visual Interface.
-Responsible for developing the JavaFX applications (`BankApplication`, `AuctionHouseApplication`, `AgentApplication`) that wrap the backend logic, providing a user-friendly interface for monitoring logs, managing items, and bidding.
+* **Aditya Chauhan (GUI & Frontend):** Designed and implemented all three JavaFX applications (`BankApplication`, `AuctionHouseApplication`, `AgentApplication`) that provide user-friendly interfaces for monitoring logs, managing items, and bidding.
+Also contributed to bug fixes, documentation, and project organization.

 ---

 ## Architecture & Design
 The system handles complex concurrency issues inherent in distributed systems:

-* **Communication:** We use `ObjectInputStream` and `ObjectOutputStream` to send serialized `Message` objects (defined in the messages package) rather than parsing raw text strings.
+* **Communication:** Uses `ObjectInputStream`/`ObjectOutputStream` to send serialized `Message` objects instead of parsing text strings
 * **Thread Safety:**
-    * **Bank:** Uses synchronized methods in `BankAccount.java` to prevent race conditions (e.g., ensuring a user cannot double-spend funds across two auction houses).
+    * Bank uses synchronized methods in `BankAccount.java` to prevent race conditions (can't double-spend across auction houses)
-    * **Auction House:** Uses `ConcurrentHashMap` and synchronized blocks in `AuctionItemManager` to ensure bids are processed sequentially.
+    * Auction House uses `ConcurrentHashMap` and synchronized blocks in `AuctionItemManager` to process bids sequentially
-* **Timers:** The Auction House uses a `ScheduledExecutorService` to manage bid timers.
-Every time a valid bid is placed, the timer resets to 30 seconds.
+* **Timers:** Uses `ScheduledExecutorService` for bid timers.
+Timer resets to 30 seconds each time someone places a valid bid
-* **Network:** We implemented a `NetworkServer` wrapper that dynamically finds the machine's LAN IP address so the Auction House registers correctly with the Bank even on the university Linux machines.
+* **Network:** `NetworkServer` wrapper finds the machine's LAN IP address automatically so auction houses register correctly with the bank

 ---